mathieudelehaye/FeedMe/README.md

 # FeedMe
 An iPhone application to track diet calories for an athletes.
 This app has been fully written in Swift 5 with UIKit and SwiftUI.

-It is based on the previous [Diet Tracker](https://github.com/mathieudelehaye/Diet_Tracker_PHP) app.
+This is the iPhone mobile version of my previous Web application [Diet Tracker](https://github.com/mathieudelehaye/Diet_Tracker_PHP).

 <p float="left">
   <img src="screenshots/app_screenshot_01.png" height ="628" width="330" hspace="10" />